 4. The Superintendent/President shall provide the Board with a summary of any accreditation report and any actions taken or to be taken in response to recommendations in an accreditation report.

-5. General features of the accreditation process are defined in the Mutual Gains Agreement (Administrative Regulation 4000).
+5. Faculty roles of the accreditation process are defined in the Mutual Gains Agreement (Administrative Regulation 4000).

 Reference: